Broadway opposition brings the curtain down on a planned Times Square casino backed by Jay-Z

 But other locals and workers came to support the plan, arguing it would create new jobs.

-Matt Goldman, a co-founder of the Blue Man Group and the executive director of The Town Hall, which has a theater in the area, encouraged the committee to at least keep the casino proposal in the running so the state panel could decide.
+Matt Goldman, a co-founder of the Blue Man Group, implored the committee to at least keep the casino proposal in the running so the state panel could decide.

-“I can tell you first-hand that more tourism, more gaming — folks doing gaming — brings more people to the restaurants, brings more people to theater,” he said at the hearing, noting that he has had a show in Las Vegas.
+“I can tell you first-hand that more tourism, more gaming brings more people to the restaurants, brings more people to theater,” he said.

+Richard Gottfried, a committee member, said his ‘no’ vote reflected the strong opposition voiced at public hearings.

+“Overwhelmingly, the residents of the surrounding area do not want it,” he said.
+“There is a very legitimate concern that a casino in the Times Square area would do serious damage.”

+Laura Smith, a committee member who voted in favor of the plan, complained that the panel’s vote took place two weeks earlier than anticipated, constraining members' ability to fully consider the proposal.

 Sharpton, who has been a vocal backer of the casino plan, criticized the vote as a decision that preserved the historically white control of Times Square entertainment businesses.
-The casino plan had included space for a a multimillion-dollar civil rights museum.
+The casino plan had promised to create a multimillion-dollar civil rights museum.

 “We will remember that in the community,” Sharpton said after the committee voted.